F00LIAN/regionintelligence/README.md

     ```bash
     cd official-repo
     ```

-3. **Dev LLM**:
+3. **Install Poetry**: The environment is a poetry environment.
+To install poetry follow the instructions here: https://python-poetry.org/docs/#installation.
+Each project has a pyproject.toml file that contains the dependencies for the project.
+Each project has its own virtual environment.

-- This folder contains the code and pipeline to gather and parse building code information and fine-tube a LLM to be a subject matter expert in these codes.
+4. **Dev LLM**: This folder contains the code and pipeline to gather and parse building code information and fine-tube a LLM to be a subject matter expert in these codes.
 This is experimental and not used in the current version of the product.

-4. **Map**: Detailed setup instructions can be found in `SETUP.md` within the repository.
--  This folder contains the code and pipeline to gather and process current planning projects from orange county cities.
-- The data is then used to create a map of the projects and their details.
+5. **Map**: This folder contains the code and pipeline to gather and process current planning projects from orange county cities.
+The data is then used to create a map of the projects and their details.
+The tables are stored in the 'data' directory.
-- The map is then hosted on the websute

 ## Feedback & Contributions